-Acting Chief Tim Keen urges residents to take the following precautions to avoid being a victim of CO poisoning:
+Chief Tim Keen, of the Prince William County Fire and Rescue System, urges residents to take the following precautions to avoid being a victim of CO poisoning:

 CO Alarms

 - Install CO alarms in a central location outside each sleeping area and on every level of the home and in other locations where required by applicable laws, codes or standards.
 For the best protection, interconnect all CO alarms throughout the home.
 When one sounds, they all sound. - Follow the manufacturer's instructions for placement and mounting height. - Choose a CO alarm that has the label of a recognized testing laboratory. - Test CO alarms at least once a month; replace them according to the manufacturer's instructions. - If the audible trouble signal sounds, check for low batteries.
 If the battery is low, replace it.
 If it still sounds: - Get everyone outside the home and call 911 immediately!